greycat-amc/OpenVas-/docs/03-lab-setup.md

 ### Target Machine

 - Operating System: Metasploitable 2
--
+- Network configuration: NAT Network (VirtualBox)
 - Role: Vulnerable target system used for security testing

 Metasploitable is an intentionally vulnerable virtual machine designed for security training and penetration testing exercises.

 ## Laboratory Environment

-The laboratory environment consists of two virtual machines running in the same network, to allow communication between the scanner and the target.
+The laboratory environment consists of two virtual machines running in the same network, to allow communication between the scanner and the target.Both virtual machines are connected to the same NAT Network in VirtualBox in order to allow communication between the scanner and the target system.

 - **Kali Linux**: attacker machine used to install and run OpenVAS.
 - **Metasploitable 2**: intentionally vulnerable machine used as the scan target.